alisi1989/Polaris/README.md

 ### `Basic Command-Line Usage:`

 ```
-./Panderas_Plots ehh --alg {selscan,haplosweep} --input INPUT --output OUTPUT
+./Panderas_Plots/Panderas_Plots ehh --alg {selscan,HaploSweep} --input INPUT --output OUTPUT
 ```

-where users will provide: 1) the "ehh" function before the "--alg" flag; 2) the algorithm used to generate the haplotype-based statistic (either selscan or haplosweep in lowercase letters) after the "--alg" flag 3) the input created by selscan or HaploSweep (with the extension) after the "--input" flag; 4) the user-specified output filename (with either a pdf, svg, eps, or png extension at the end of the filename) after the "--output" flag; and.
+where users will provide: 1) the "ehh" function before the "--alg" flag; 2) the algorithm used to generate the haplotype-based statistic (either selscan or HaploSweep) after the "--alg" flag 3) the input created by selscan or HaploSweep (with the extension) after the "--input" flag; 4) the user-specified output filename (with either a pdf, svg, eps, or png extension at the end of the filename) after the "--output" flag; and.

 Panderas_Plots will also provide error messages to help identify issues with input files or command-line arguments.